 Can Laser Scar Removal Remove Scars?

-Delle Chiaie Cosmetic Medicine uses Elos Sublative device in performing scar removal therapy.
+Delle Chiaie Cosmetic Medicine uses the Elos Sublative device in performing scar removal therapy.
 This device is a non-laser and non-light-based treatment.
-Instead, the use of bipolar radiofrequency is employed to rejuvenate the skin, typically in 3-6 treatment visits.
-The Elos Sublative device is safe and effective for all skin types, so there is no need to worry about whatever skin type you have.
+Instead, the use of bipolar radiofrequency is employed to rejuvenate the skin, typically in 3 to 6 treatment visits.
+The Elos Sublative device is safe and effective for all skin types, so there is no need to worry about your skin type.